Geneva Amateur Operatic Society

-The Geneva Amateur Operatic Society (GAOS, Geneva Musical Theatre) is an English-speaking musical theatre and light opera group.
-Based in Geneva, GAOS was founded in 1971 by a small group of theatre enthusiasts.
-They produce three productions per season, including their traditional English pantomime in the winter.
-GAOS is a nonprofit organization, its members receive no payment and the society makes a point of giving a substantial donations to various charities around Geneva.
+The Geneva Amateur Operatic Society (GAOS, Geneva Musical Theatre) is an English-language musical theatre company that began as a light opera group.
+It also has performed a pantomime nearly every year.

+Based in Geneva, Switzerland, GAOS was founded in 1971 by a small group of musical theatre enthusiasts.
+They produce about three productions per season, including their traditional British-style pantomime in the winter.
+GAOS is a nonprofit organization, its members receive no payment, and the society gives substantial donations to various charities around Geneva.